-PRINCIPLE D (continued) Determining the interventions necessary to optimise the achievement of the intended outcomes Sub-I Principle aviours and actions that onstrate good governance in tice.
-Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 2 Planning inter rventions 2.1 Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets.
-Calendar of dates for developing and submitting plans and reports that are adhered to Calendar of reporting deadlines provided by Committee Services at the beginning of each calendar year.
-4 2.2 Engaging with internal and external stakeholders in determining how services and other courses of action should be planned and delivered. • Communication strategy Communications Strategy.
+NCIPLE D ntinued) Determining the inte erventio ons necessary to optimise the a achi ievement of the intended outcomes Sub-Principle dem Behaviours and actions that demonstrate good governance in practice.
+Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 2 Planning interventions 2.1 Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets. • Calendar of dates for developing and submitting plans and reports that are adhered to Calendar of reporting deadlines provided by Committee Services at the beginning of each calendar year.
+4 · 2.2 Engaging with internal and external stakeholders in determining how services and other courses of action should be planned and delivered. • Communication strategy Communications Strategy.
 4 2.3 Considering and monitoring risks facing each partner when working collaboratively including shared risks. • Partnership framework Risk management protocol Regular risk management / contract meetings are held during works contracts on the bridge.
-4 2.4 Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances. • Planning protocols Regular risk management / contract meetings are held during works contracts on the bridge.
+4 2.4 Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances.
+Planning protocols Regular risk management / contract meetings are held during works contracts on the bridge.
 4 2.5 Establishing appropriate key performance indicators (KPIs) • KPIs have been established and approved for each service element and included in the 4 as part of the planning process in order to identify how the performance of services and projects is to be measured.
-2.6 Ensuring capacity exists to generate the information required to review service quality regularly.
-Reports include detailed performance results and highlight areas where corrective action is necessary Annual Governance Statement.
-Local Code of Corporate Governance Management Meetings with Bridge Management Staff are formally recorded.
+Record of enquiries from the public and 2.6 Ensuring capacity exists to generate the information required to review service quality regularly. and highlight areas where corrective action 4 Annual Governance Statement. • Local Code of Corporate Governance Management Meetings with Bridge Management Staff are formally recorded.
 Strategic Plan 2019-2024

-PRINCIPLE D (continued) Determining the interventions necessary to ontimise the achievement of the intended outcomes Sub-I Principle der haviours and actions that monstrate good governance in actice.
-Examples of systems, processes, documentation and other evidenceEvaluationAreasdemonstrating compliance(1 - 4)Improvement 2.7 Preparing budgets in accordance with organisational objectives, strategies and the medium- term financial plan.
+PRINCIPLE D (continued) Determining the interventions necessary to optimise the achievement of the intended outcomes Sub-Principle viours and actions that onstrate good governance in tice.
+Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 2 2.7 Preparing budgets in accordance with organisational objectives, strategies and the mediumterm financial plan.
 Evidence that budgets, plans and objectives are aligned Three yearly Revenue and Capital Budgets are updated and reported to Board annually.
 Twenty Year Capital Plan is produced and discussed with Scottish Government through Transport Scotland.
-Strategic Plan 2019-2024 2.8 Informing medium and long- term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy. • Twenty Year Capital Plan is produced and discussed with Transport Scotland.
-Strategic Plan 2019-2024 3 Optimising achievement of intended outcomes 3.1 Ensuring the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints.
-Feedback surveys and exit/ decommissioning strategies Changes as a result Three yearly Revenue and Capital Budgets are updated and reported to Board annually.
-4 3.2 Ensuring the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term.
-Budgeting guidance and protocols Three yearly Revenue and Capital Budgets are updated and reported to Board annually.
+Strategic Plan 2019-2024 2 2.8 Informing medium and long- term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable • Budget guidance and protocols Medium-term financial plan Corporate plans Three yearly Revenue and Capital Budgets are updated and reported to Board annually.
+4 funding strategy. • Twenty Year Capital Plan is produced and discussed with Transport Scotland.
+Strategic Plan 2019-2024 3 Optimising achievement of intended outcomes 3.1 Ensuring the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints. • Feedback surveys and exit/ decommissioning strategies Changes as a result Three yearly Revenue and Capital Budgets are updated and reported to Board annually.
+4 3.2 Ensuring the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term. • Budgeting guidance and protocols Three yearly Revenue and Capital Budgets are updated and reported to Board annually.
 Twenty Year Capital Plan is produced and discussed with Transport Scotland.
 4